 Drupal 7 Applications require content migration.
-If you have a D7 application on the Acquia platform.
-Utilize Acquia's Acquia Migrate Accelerate to migrate all of your content into your new latest version of Drupal Core environment.
+If you have a D7 application we recommend using the Content Migration APIs to migrate all of your content into a new site with the latest version of Drupal Core.
 This will not affect your currently live Drupal site.
-While your team conducts user acceptance testing on the migrated content, continue development.

 - Migrations requires a Content Freeze.
 You can achieve this by either duplicating content in both D7 and D9 sites or scheduling a content freeze.